WEEK 10: The People's Avant Garde

 • Defamiliarization

-An artistic effect that lets us see something in a fresh way that we have come to not notice or take for granted, by making it strange in some way (repeating it, cutting it up and reorganizing it, showing it in a different sequence, slowing it down, etc)
+An artistic effect that lets us see something in a fresh way that we have come to not notice or to take for granted, by making it unfamiliar in some way (repeating it, cutting it up and reorganizing it, showing it in a different sequence, slowing it down, etc)

 • Alienation effect